 Accidental contact with powerlines can cause electrocution death or serious injury but electricity-related deaths are preventable.

 Always remember to look up and live.
-Follow these tips and procedures to stay safe around powerlines.
+Follow our tips and procedures below to stay safe around powerlines.

 - Using tall machinery, such as cranes or augers

 - Raising farm equipment such as irrigation pipes overhead

 - Climbing on top of machinery or storage silos

 What to do if you or someone else hits a powerline